DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 An **Enum** schema will allow you to input allowable values for a string or number variable.

-If “enum” type is selected, users define the allowable variable values in the **Enum Values** input field below the type dropdown.
+If “Enum” type is selected, users must define the allowable values in the **Enum Values** input field.

 *Enum Example:*
 ![Enum Schema Example](/june-2023-enum-schema-example.png)